ZilongZhang/pubmed_crawler_and_topic_modelling/README.md

 # pubmed_crawler_and_topic_modelling
-A tool consist of a pubmed's abstracts crawler and a topic modelling pipeline
+A tool consist of a pubmed's abstracts crawler and a topic modelling pipeline.
+Could be helpful to people who want to have some ideas about what's going on in a specific medical field.
 # Packages used:
 Python 3.8